maxexmachina/processor/README.md

 - __je lbl__ - Jumps if __==__
 - __jne lbl__ - Jumps if __!=__
 - __call func__ - Jumps to a function with label __func__, the function must have a __ret__ in the end
+- __draw__ - Draws lines of specified width from VRAM to standard output until \0 in is encountered
 - __ret__ - Returns to the function call site

 Labels are specified in the following form: